 - Guantamino’s Child: A decade in a television newsroom taught me headlines are misleading and usually miss most of the real story.
 This Canadian doc will change your mind forever about Omar Khadr.

-Final word on film goes to a little Danish gem that I fell in love with at TIFF where it was screened as part of the new Platform series of filmmakers to watch: Land of Mine.
+A final word on film goes to a little Danish gem that I fell in love with at TIFF, where it was screened as part of the new Platform series of filmmakers to watch: Land of Mine.
 While officially listed as a 2015 film, it will be seen at Sundance next month.
-In a blur of war movies, this story of young German prisoners of war broke my heart and made me think again how little I understand that monumental conflict.
+In a blur of war movies, this story of young German prisoners of war broke my heart and made me think again about how little I understand that monumental conflict.

-- Olive Kitteridge: HBO miniseries that won a slew of awards for just about everyone involved in adapting this Pulitzer-winning book for the small screen.
-I loved it mostly for the restraint and elegance shown in direction, and a cast that might just be the best on the small screen.
+- Olive Kitteridge: HBO miniseries that won a slew of awards for everyone involved in adapting this Pulitzer-winning book for the small screen.
+I loved it mainly for the restraint and elegance shown in direction and a cast that might be the best on the small screen.
 If this is the golden age of television, Olive Kitteridge is the shiniest of the pack.

-- The Affair: Featuring the douchebag of the century, or so the character of Noah Solloway is for most of this HBO series about a writer who leaves his wife and four kids for a waitress.
-I watched this mostly because of the split narrative: each hour was split into two shorts featuring the perspective of the lead characters.
-We make what we can of our own personal history so this idea of no objective truth is explored here beautifully.
+- The Affair: Featuring the douchebag of the century, or so the character of Noah Solloway, is for most of this HBO series about a writer who leaves his wife and four kids for a waitress.
+I watched this primarily because of the split narrative: each hour was split into two shorts featuring the perspective of the lead characters.
+We make what we can of our history.
+There is no objective truth; this show’s thesis is explored here beautifully.

 - Mr. Robot: Okay, I’ve only seen one episode.
-But it made me consider hunkering down for the next 24 hours and bingewatching the rest.
+But it made me consider hunkering down for the next 24 hours and binge-watching the rest.
 I haven’t slept well since I saw it.
-Most unnerving thing I’ve seen on TV this year.
+The most unnerving thing I’ve seen on TV this year.

 - An American in Paris: Two of my favourite performance moments came this year courtesy of choreography wizard Christopher Wheeldon.
 This was a spectacular production.
 I wanted to buy a ticket to see it again immediately after it was over.
 We stood in line afterward with stars in our eyes to meet the cast.
 Yes, it was a very New York moment.

-Away from the performances, my own favourite moment of the year came early, on a holiday to a rainforest paradise with Peter and the girls; on a sailboat with just enough breeze to make me hold onto my fruity cocktail so I didn’t wobble as the sun set.
-That stance escaped me for the rest of the year so I will hold that moment as golden.
+Away from the performances, my favourite moment of the year came early, on a holiday to a rainforest paradise with Peter and the girls; on a sailboat with just enough breeze to make me hold onto my fruity cocktail so I didn’t wobble at the sunset.
+That stance escaped me for the rest of the year, so that I will hold that moment as golden.